January 2015 Île-de-France attacks

-From 7 to 9 January 2015, terrorist attacks occurred across the Île-de-France region, particularly in Paris.
-Three attackers killed a total of 17 in four shooting attacks, and police then killed the three assailants.
-The attacks also wounded 22 other people.
-A fifth shooting attack did not result in any fatalities.
+From 7 to 9 January 2015, terrorist attacks occurred across the Île-de-France region, particularly in Paris and most prominently at the offices of the magazine Charlie Hebdo.
+Three assailants killed a total of 17 people in 3 shooting attacks; the attackers were then killed by police.
+The attacks also wounded 22 others.
 Al-Qaeda in the Arabian Peninsula (AQAP) claimed responsibility and said that the coordinated attacks had been planned for years.
-The claim of responsibility for the deadly attack on the magazine came in a video showing AQAP commander Nasr Ibn Ali al-Ansi, with gunmen in the background that were later identified as the Kouachi brothers.
+The claim of responsibility for the Charlie Hebdo shooting came in a video showing AQAP commander Nasser bin Ali al-Ansi, with gunmen in the background who were later identified as brothers Chérif and Saïd Kouachi, perpetrators of the Charlie Hebdo shooting.
 However, while authorities say the video is authentic, there is no proof that AQAP helped to carry out the attacks.
-Amedy Coulibaly, who committed another leg of the attacks (the Montrouge shooting along with the Hypercacher Kosher Supermarket siege) claimed that he belonged to ISIS before he died.
+Amedy Coulibaly, who carried out the Montrouge shooting and the Hypercacher kosher supermarket siege, claimed that he belonged to ISIS before he was killed.

-On December 16, 2020, 14 people who were accomplices to both the Jewish supermarket attack and the Charlie Hebdo shooting, including Coulibaly's former partner Hayat Boumeddiene, were convicted.
-However, three of these accomplices, including Boumeddiene, were not yet captured and were tried in absentia.
+On 16 December 2020, 14 people, including Coulibaly's accomplice Hayat Boumeddiene, were convicted of involvement in the Île-de-France attacks.
+Boumeddiene, who was tried in absentia with 2 other defendants, was given a 30-year prison sentence for financing terrorism and belonging to a criminal terrorist network.

 Attack events summary

 The attacks began on 7 January, when two gunmen attacked the headquarters of the satirical newspaper Charlie Hebdo, killing 12 people and wounding 12 others before escaping.
 On 9 January, police tracked the assailants to an industrial estate in Dammartin-en-Goële, where they took a hostage.
 Another gunman shot a police officer on 8 January.
-He killed four more victims and took hostages on January 9 at a kosher supermarket near the Porte de Vincennes.
+He killed four more victims and took hostages on 9 January at a kosher supermarket near the Porte de Vincennes.
 French armed forces and police conducted simultaneous raids in Dammartin and Porte de Vincennes, killing all three attackers.